Joe-nalist/Palmora-Group-HR-Analysis/README.md

 - Employees in departments labeled "NULL" were excluded

-- Employees with undisclosed gender were assigned a default label: "Unspecified"
+- Employees with undisclosed gender were assigned a gender randomly

 ### 📊 Visualizations Used
 The Power BI report includes the following: